-We use the personality and math/verbal assessments within our Applicant Tracking System for most of our roles.
+We use the personality and math/verbal assessments within our hiring software for many of our roles.
 Candidates spend 10-15 minutes on each assessment, and then we review the results with them during their first in-person interview.
 For some positions, like Software Engineers, we’ll do a job assessment more specific to the role, like a coding challenge.

-For our full-time positions, we do two in-person interviews.
-The first interview is led by the hiring manager with one or two co-interviewers — sometimes myself (as HR) or the department head and sometimes a peer from the team.
+The first interview is led by the hiring manager with one or two co-interviewers — sometimes the department head and sometimes a peer from the team.
 This interview takes 60-90 minutes and will typically review the assessment results and dive deeper in a candidate’s experience through behavioral style questions (“Tell me about a time…”).

 - What happened during that chapter?